boris-kz/CogAlg/CONTRIBUTING.md

 Todor Arnaudov, $2000 for help in debugging frame_dblobs.py, September - October.

-Khanh Nguyen, $2700, is a lead developer of this project starting December 2018.
+Khanh Nguyen, $2700, a lead programmer of this project starting December 2018.

 2019:

 Stephan Verbeeck, $1000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January

+Khanh Nguyen, $1500, a lead programmer of this project, January